Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Osaka Dotonbori — vibrant food and entertainment district

-Osaka, the economic center of the Kansai region, is renowned for its delicious food and friendly locals.
+As the economic center of the Kansai region, Osaka is known for its excellent food and friendly atmosphere.

-• Osaka Castle: A historic castle originally built by Toyotomi Hideyoshi, serving as a powerful symbol of Japanese history.
+• Osaka Castle: A historic castle built by Toyotomi Hideyoshi

-• Universal Studios Japan (USJ): A world-class theme park featuring thrilling attractions based on popular movies and global franchises.
+• Universal Studios Japan: A popular theme park featuring attractions inspired by well-known films and characters

-• Abeno Harukas: The tallest building in Japan, where you can enjoy premium shopping and breathtaking views from its observation deck.
+• Abeno Harukas: Japan's tallest skyscraper, offering shopping and panoramic views from its observation deck

 Hokkaido Area